Ianokane1/pawfectionparlour/README.md

 ### Colours

-After discussing with the groomer, she opted for bg-success with background color of antiquewhite.
+After discussing with the groomer, she opted for bg-success with a background color of antique-white.

 ### Typography

-Groomer decided to use Cinzel + Decorative as my font of choice with Italianno as the backup font for browsers that might not support
+Groomer decided to use Cinzel + Decorative as my font of choice with Italiano as the backup font for browsers that might not support

 The link to the font can be found [here](https://fonts.googleapis.com/css2?family=Cinzel+Decorative:wght@700&family=Italianno&display=swap').